How a small clinic in Coimbatore grew into one of the biggest charitable eye hospitals in India

 Kumari lives in Arni, a large town in Tiruvannamalai district in north Tamil Nadu.
-She has been the the only earning member of her family since her husband andoned her family, working as a coolie for daily wages.
+She has been the the only earning member of her family since her husband abandoned her family, working as a coolie for daily wages.
 Then, her cataract set in, preventing her from going out to work or taking care of her home.
 Cataract is a clouding of the natural lens of the eye and is the leading cause of blindness in India and around the world.
 Cataract normally affects people older than 60, but for some like Kumari, who is about 50 years old, it sets in earlier.
-Kumari would have been one of 12 million blind people in India if it not for the Sankara Eye Foundation in Chennai.
+Kumari would have been one of 12 million blind people in India if it not for the Sankara Eye Foundation in Coimbatore.

 The Foundation’s doctors performed a free cataract-removal surgery on Kumari.
-While recovering in the general ward of the Foundation’s Chennai hospital, Kumari said that she wanted the Sankara doctors to help her son Velu who had lost his sight in one eye during a farming accident when a cow’s horn gored his eye.
+While recovering in the general ward of the Foundation’s hospital, Kumari said that she wanted the Sankara doctors to help her son Velu who had lost his sight in one eye during a farming accident when a cow’s horn gored his eye.

-The Sankara Eye Foundation began in 1977 as a small low-cost clinic in Coimbatore, set up by two young general practitioners Dr KV Ramani and his wife Dr Radha Ramani.
+The Sankara Eye Foundation began in 1977 as a small low-cost clinic in Coimbatore, set up by two young general practitioners Dr RV Ramani and his wife Dr Radha Ramani.
 Over 40 years, the Foundation has conducted about 1.5 million eye surgeries free-of-cost, mostly for the rural poor.
-KV Ramani, who is now the founder and managing trustee of the Foundation, traced this journey.
+RV Ramani, who is now the founder and managing trustee of the Foundation, traced this journey.

 “We both had successful private practices and a stable of well-to-do patients, but we both wanted to do more to help those who could not afford proficient medical care,” he said about how the couple decided to start the clinic.
 “Indian healthcare swung to two ends of the pendulum – the first being expensive private healthcare and the second free government services [which lack in quality].”

-Note: Corrections and clarifications: This story has been edited to remove an error that misstated the location of the hospital and to correct the name of the founder doctor.